sk-stm/banana_project/Report.md

 This is repeated until a good approximation of state-action values is achieved.

-Tha actions the agent choses to interact with the environment are chosen according to an epsilon-greedy way.
+The actions the agent choses to interact with the environment are chosen according to an epsilon-greedy way.
 That is a threshold `epsilon [0,1]` is defined, that specifies the probability a random action is used.
 With the probability `1-epsilon` the greedy action according to the current best approximation of the state-action values is chosen.
 The value for epsilon is reduced over time by the factor 0.995 to encourage random exploration of actions at the start